Paradigm4/finance/README.md

 subset of their coordinate axes.

-The next short example builds a tiny 1-d array with a single entry that contains the coordinate idex of the symbol "AAPL":
+The next short example builds a tiny 1-d array with a single entry that contains the coordinate index of the symbol "AAPL":
 ```
 iquery -aq "
   redimension(